...

 The Final Measure: Termination of Parental Rights in Texas

-According to the CPS guidelines for child removal in Texas, terminating parental rights is considered a measure of last resort.
-This drastic step is taken only when it is determined to be in the best interests of the child.
-Such a decision is typically reached in cases where a parent is unable to provide a safe and nurturing environment, fails to address the concerns raised by CPS, or is otherwise unable to ensure the child’s well-being.
+According to CPS guidelines for child removal in Texas, terminating parental rights is considered a measure of last resort, taken only when determined to be in the child’s best interests.
+This decision typically occurs when a parent cannot provide a safe and nurturing environment, fails to address CPS concerns, or cannot ensure the child’s well-being.

 The Final Measure: Termination of Parental Rights in Texas